rhish9h/training/code/module-1/1.1/1.1.1/cheatsheet.md

 This cheatsheet covers all the typing concepts you'll need for this micro project, from basic annotations to advanced features like Protocols and variance.

 ## Basic Type Annotations
+*Annotations for simple data types and function signatures*

 ### Variable Annotations
+*Adding type hints to variables and class attributes*
 ```python
 # Basic types
 name: str = "John"